JB-26/JB-26/README.md

 _But everyone calls me JB_

 # What I'm working on...
-I'm currently improving my website
+I'm currently taking a JavaScript course on freeCodeCamp.

 # What I'm currently learning...
-I'm currently learning more about Business Analysis
+I'm currently learning about JavaScript.

 Want to see my resume and work?
 Check out my [website](https://joshblewitt.dev/), which also has a way to contact me